ygini/Hello-IT/ISSUE_TEMPLATE.md

 # Related logs

-If possible, share the Hello-IT logs available in the console when this issue occure.
+If possible, share the Hello-IT logs available in the console when this issue occurs.

 # Requested solution

-If you want, you can describe the ideal solution for this issue (but we might not follow it)
+If you want, you can describe the ideal solution for this issue (but we might not follow it).

 # Notes